Company

 Why are reactors to be installed in series?
 What is the CAPEX/performance corresponding?

-By installing the reactors in series more effective treatment and use of the reactors will be achieved.
-Also, it allows for better management of the air being supplied (similar to long activates sludge tanks where more air is supplied to the beginning of the tank).
-There will not be any significant change in CAPEX but there will be an increase in performance.
+By installing the reactors in series more effective treatment and use of the reactors may be achieved.
+Also, it allows for better management of the air being supplied (similar to long activated sludge tanks where more air is supplied to the beginning of the tank).

 What is the minimum and maximum flow for which MABR is designed?